By Melanie Herman and Jessica Say

 - Has the nonprofit received notice from any funders that funding will decline or be terminated in the years to come?

-- Is 40% or more of your organization’s revenue derived from one source or stream of funding?
+- “A board that cedes responsibility for finance issues to the staff puts the nonprofit at undue risk.”
+Is 40% or more of your organization’s revenue derived from one source or stream of funding?
 What would happen if this source of funding was no longer available for the next fiscal year?
 What is the current back-up plan to replace this funding source over time, or in the event of an emergency?
 To what degree are the programs and services funded by this source essential to your core mission and reputation?

 3. Fiscal Oversight by the Board